iaeiou/blue-plankton-2/content/posts/basic-rules-for-walking-in-the-mountains.md

 I felt I had to add some polite pressure to get _anyone_ to come out.
 (I reminded them of the -6°F temperatures outside.)

-> Self-reliance is an everyday part of rural life.
+> Self-reliance is a key part of rural life here.

 The folks at AAA seemed disorganized, inexperienced, and hapless in a true winter climate emergency.